pouretrebelle/alan-kay-essay/ideas.md

 - Bruner
 	- enactive, iconic and symbolic
 	- how each of the Dynabook’s elements controlled each of them

-## The Desktop Metaphor
+- Modes
 	- ARC -> PARC migration
-- What they had to work with from the NKS
+	- overlapping windows
-- Modes
+	- menus
-- User Illusion
+	- modeless rampage

 ## Legacy
+- Xerox Alto
+	- user illusion
 - Implications for ‘new media’, Manovich
 - Apple thieving
 - Paradigm of simplicity?